Clinical Research Deepens our Understanding of Disease

 - Melanoma Genetic Analysis:

 Melanoma is known to metastasize to the brain more frequently than other types of cancers.
 Chemotherapy is less effective for these brain lesions compared to the rest of the body.
 Hence, surgery and radiation therapy remains a mainstay for treatment of these tumors.
 This study analyzes the genetic composition of melanoma tumors that have metastasized to the brain.
 In particular, it is studying the effect of systemic chemotherapy, immunotherapy and radiation therapy on these tumors.
-This study is being performed with Dr. Dave Hoon at the John Wayne Cancer Institute and is funded by an R01 NIH grant.
+This study is being performed with Dr. Dave Hoon at the Saint John’s Cancer Institute and is funded by an R01 NIH grant.

 - Meningioma Genetic Analysis: